Cleve, South Australia: Demographics

 The most common responses for religious affiliation were Uniting Church 26.0%, No Religion 15.9%, Catholic 15.1%, Anglican 13.1% and Lutheran 9.6%.

 Government

-Cleve is today the base of the District Council of Cleve under the mayorship of Roger Nield.
+Cleve is today the base of the District Council of Cleve.
 It is in the state electoral district of Flinders and the federal Division of Grey.

 Transport

 Cleve does not lie on either of Eyre Peninsula's main two highways, but lies on the intersection of the aptly named Arno Bay-Cleve and Cowell roads.
 Both are sealed, although alternate ways may be taken on unsealed dirt roads.

 As for getting to Cleve, automobile is the most common option, although a regular coach (Stateliner) service operates between Cleve and a number of other Eyre Peninsula towns including Port Lincoln.
 Cleve can be accessed from Adelaide using these services as well.
 The option of catching the SeaSA Ferry across to Lucky Bay from Wallaroo is running again cutting travel times.